Nohossat/trading-project/README.md

 We will analyse the Dow Jones companies to analyze their stock patterns and give useful information to our application users.

+## Database

+Since we are dealing with Time Series, we will opt for a Posgresql database which will be more efficient to query and deal with the data

 ## Remarks

 Several questions are to be taken into account :